Best Pregnancy Safe Milk (Updated 2026 Guide)

 • Kombu seaweed (in some specialty milks) - excessive iodine may cause thyroid issues

-• Products containing organic goat's rue - historically used as an abortifacient, causes uterine contractions
+• Organic goat's rue - historically used as an abortifacient, causes uterine contractions

 Most Common Ingredients in Milk Products